 GEO (Generative Engine Optimization) is the practice of making your content citable by AI models.
 SEO (Search Engine Optimization) is the practice of ranking as a blue link.
 They solve different problems, reward different content structures, and require different measurement.
 According to Gartner, traditional search volume will drop 25% by 2026 as AI chatbots absorb query share.
 SparkToro’s 2024 Zero-Click Search Study found that 58.5% of U.S. Google searches already produce zero clicks.
 If your strategy stops at page-one rankings, you are optimizing for a shrinking surface.
+For the foundational definition of Generative Engine Optimization and why it matters, read our complete guide: What is Generative Engine Optimization (GEO)?.

 The shift is accelerating in B2B.
 G2’s 2025 Buyer Behavior Report found that 79% of global B2B buyers say AI search has fundamentally changed how they research vendors.
 Marketers who treat GEO as optional are forfeiting the channel where high-intent decisions are being made right now.